sanketjo96/tech-studies/README.md

          - Console access  - Console UI
       - Policies
          - Specific access permissions to use aws services
-         - One can add/attach these polucies to user to have restricted access
+         - One can add/attach these Policies to user to have restricted access
          - We can create custom policies as well
       - IAM Group
          - If you need to assign some set of policies to multiple user better to create policy group called IAM group
          - And assign users to the created group

 #### Insights
 - [What is OPS and Throughputs ? ](https://www.youtube.com/watch?v=YD_Lg2lzTYI)
 - [What is CIDR Block?](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/learn/lecture/13528536#overview)